 Learn how to make Easy DIY Holiday Gift Bags using iron-on transfer paper and cotton fabric bags.
 Learn where I find holiday images for DIY gift and holiday decor ideas.

 If you give someone a handful of chocolate kisses, they’d thank you and probably be happy they had some free chocolate.
 But if you hand them a handful of chocolate kisses in an adorable decorated canvas gift bag with a cute little fox, it suddenly becomes one of the cutest gifts EVER, so much more than just chocolates!

 Easy DIY Holiday Gift Bags using Iron On Transfers

-It’s all in how to present a gift!
+It’s all about how to present a gift!
 Presentation is EVERYTHING!
 I’m looking for cute, yet quick gift wrapping ideas, so Easy DIY Holiday Gift Bags are my answer!
-Keep reading for my simple step by step tutorial.
+Keep reading for my simple step-by-step tutorial.

-All those gift cards I’ll be giving out this season to my paper guy, the UPS gal, the mail person and all of my son’s teachers will look much more special in a custom designed little canvas bag.
+All those gift cards I’ll be giving out this season to my paper guy, the UPS gal, the mail person, and all of my son’s teachers will look much more special in a custom-designed little canvas bag.
 I found this graphic from Graphic Stock.
 They are no longer a live website but I did find this image here if you wanted to purchase it.

 How To Make Iron On Transfer Canvas Bags

 - I usually use the Avery Iron On Transfer sheets for light fabrics.
 Follow the package instructions on printing.

 - Gather your printed sheet and supplies.
 I found my cotton muslin bags on Amazon.